jahnavipande/FP_Adder/README.md

 * e = 255
     * mantissa = all zeros: +/- inf
     * mantissa = non-zero: NaN (Not-a-Number)
+* e = 0
+    * mantissa = all zeros: +/- zero
-* e = 0, represents the case of denormal/subnormal numbers
+    * mantissa = non-zero: represents the case of denormal/subnormal numbers

 For this assignment, the case of denormal numbers need not be handled.
-However, the case of e = 255 is to be considered.
+However, other cases are to be considered.

 ### Floating-Point Addition
 The rough flow of addition for the case of floating-point numbers has been presented: